 Rear Adm.
-Daniel Fillion is a native of Goose Creek, South Carolina and the proud son of a Navy Chief Petty Officer.
-He is a 1984 graduate of College of Charleston with a Bachelor of Science in Business.
-He also earned a Master of Science in Administration from Central Michigan University and is a graduate of Air Command, Staff College, Joint Forces Staff College, and the Navy Corporate Business Course.
+Daniel Fillion is the proud son of a Navy Chief Petty Officer and a 1984 graduate of the College of Charleston, where he earned a Bachelor of Science in Business.
+He also earned a Master of Science in Administration from Central Michigan University and is a graduate of Air Command and Staff College, Joint Forces Staff College and the Navy Corporate Business Course.

-At sea, Fillion served aboard USS Nimitz (CVN 68) as navigator and USS Wasp (LHD 1) as executive officer and commanding officer.
+Fillion’s afloat assignments include service aboard USS Nimitz (CVN 68) as navigator and the USS Wasp (LHD 1) as executive officer and commanding officer.
 His aviation assignments in the SH-3 and SH-60B/R involved tours with Helicopter Anti-Submarine Squadron (HS) 1, Helicopter Anti-Submarine Squadrons Light (HSL) 40, 44 and 46, and Helicopter Combat Support Squadron (HC) 2.
-He served as commanding officer of HSL 51 and of Helicopter Maritime Strike Squadron (HSM) 41.
-Additionally, he was commander of Expeditionary Strike Group 3.
+He served as commanding officer of HSL-51 and of Helicopter Maritime Strike Squadron (HSM) 41.
+Additionally, he was Commander of Expeditionary Strike Group 3.

-His staff assignments include duty in the Politico-Military Affairs Directorate of the Joint Staff (J5); director of the President’s Emergency Operations Center in the White House; as a Research Development, Test and Evaluation (RDT&E) budget analyst, Air Warfare Division within the Office of the Chief of Naval Operations; a senior fellow on the Chief of Naval Operations Strategic Studies Group (SSG XXIX); executive assistant to the Assistant Secretary of the Navy (Financial Management and Comptroller); director of Strategy, Policy, and Plans (J5), U.S. Southern Command; and most recently as director of Global Operations (J3), U.S. Strategic Command.
+Ashore and staff assignments have included duty in the Politico-Military Affairs Directorate in Joint Staff J5; director of the President’s Emergency Operations Center at the White House; Air Warfare Research, Senior Development, Test and Evaluation budget analyst in the Office of the Chief of Naval Operations; fellow on the Chief of Naval Operations Strategic Studies Group (SSG XXIX); executive assistant to the Office of the Assistant Secretary of the Navy (Financial Management and Comptroller); J5, Director of Strategy, Policy, & Plans, U.S. Southern Command; and J3, Director of Global Operations, U.S. Strategic Command.

-Fillion served on teams awarded the Presidential Unit Citation, Joint Meritorious Unit Award, Navy Unit Commendation, and the Navy “E” Ribbon.
-His awards include the Defense Superior Service Medal, Legion of Merit (three awards) and various campaign and unit awards.
+His awards include the Defense Superior Service Medal, the Legion of Merit (four awards) and various campaign and unit awards.